apache/pekko-persistence-jdbc/docs/src/main/paradox/overview.md

 # Overview

-The Akka Persistence JDBC plugin allows for using JDBC-compliant databases as backend for @extref:[Akka Persistence](akka:persistence.html) and @extref:[Akka Persistence Query](akka:persistence-query.html).
+The Apache Pekko Persistence JDBC plugin allows for using JDBC-compliant databases as backend for @extref:[Apache Pekko Persistence](pekko:persistence.html) and @extref:[Apache Pekko Persistence Query](pekko:persistence-query.html).

 pekko-persistence-jdbc writes journal and snapshot entries to a configured JDBC store.
-It implements the full akka-persistence-query API and is therefore very useful for implementing DDD-style application models using Akka and Scala for creating reactive applications.
+It implements the full pekko-persistence-query API and is therefore very useful for implementing DDD-style application models using Akka and Scala for creating reactive applications.

-Akka Persistence JDBC requires Akka $akka.version$ or later.
+Apache Pekko Persistence JDBC requires Akka $pekko.version$ or later.
 It uses @extref:[Slick](slick:) $slick.version$ internally to access the database via JDBC, this does not require user code to make use of Slick.

 ## Version history